 - Seizan Fukami – Fund Scholarships for Year 12 students of Japanese.

 - SAGSE scholarship for Year 10 and 11 students of German to travel to Germany over a six week period.

-- P.A.D.
-German government scholarships for Year 11 students
+- 2 PASCH scholarships for Year 10 German students annually.

 - Deutsch Australischer Sprachverein (DAS) examinations